Gullu Mustafayeva

-Gullu Haji Naim Mustafa gizi Mustafayeva (Güllü Hacı Naim Mustafa qızı Mustafayeva, November 29, 1919 — May 18, 1994) was an Azerbaijani artist, People's Artist of Azerbaijan.
+Gullu Haji Naim Mustafa gizi Mustafayeva (Güllü Hacı Naim Mustafa qızı Mustafayeva, November 29, 1919–May 18, 1994) was a Soviet Azerbaijani artist and portrait painter.
+She was awarded the title of People's Artist of Azerbaijan.

 Biography

-Gullu Mustafayeva was born on November 29, 1919, in Charjuy.
+Gullu Mustafayeva was born on November 29, 1919, in Charjuy (now Türkmenabat), Turkestan ASSR (now Turkmenistan).
 She was originally from Shamakhi.
-In 1927 she moved with her family from Turkmenia to Baku, Old City.
+In 1927, she moved with her family from Turkmenia to Baku, Old City.

-Gullu Mustafayeva graduated from Azerbaijan State Art College in 1938.
-Gullu Mustafayeva created portraits of labor heroes, figures of science and art of her time.
+Mustafayeva graduated from Azerbaijan State Art College in 1938.
+Mustafayeva created portraits of labor heroes, figures of science and art of her time.
 Some of these are the portraits of the two-time Hero of Socialist Labor Basti Bagirova, ophthalmologist, doctor of medical sciences Umnisa Musabayova, neurologist, doctor of medical sciences Zahra Salayeva, people's artist Sattar Bahlulzade.

-In Gullu Mustafayeva's works, children's portraits form a special series ("Our children" series).
+In Mustafayeva's works, children's portraits form a special series, the "our children" series.
 The portrait "Mahsati Ganjavi" created in 1947 has a special place in the artist's work.
 Her works are kept in National Art Museum of Azerbaijan and Azerbaijan State Art Gallery.

-G. Mustafayeva died on May 18, 1994, in Baku.
+Mustafayeva died on May 18, 1994, in Baku, Azerbaijan.